FabScarr1/avrc20/README.md

 # avrc20
-code for the avrc20 exam
+Slides , code and artifacts for the avrc20 couse